brisvag/gibberify/README.md

-# INSERT_GIBBERISH_HERE
+# Do you like nonsense?
+I'LL GIVE YOU SOME NONSENSE!

+Or, as an Orc might say:

+"**Tlot ivol denzikorusvovden?
+JAIM'FURZ OZOWIR IVOL UNARHANE DENZIKORUSVOVDEN!**"

-Gibbery is a simple gibberish generator that translates words from a real language to a pronounceable gibberish.
+Gibbery is a simple gibberish generator that translates words from a real language to a (almost) pronounceable gibberish.

 It uses words taken from [wooorm/dictionaries](https://github.com/wooorm/dictionaries/tree/master/dictionaries) to generate new syllables which are used to convert real language into a wrangled mess or nonsense.